Process, Roles and Responsibilities

-Leading CMU's COVID-19 protocols has been Daryl Weinert, chief of staff and vice president for strategic initiatives, who was appointed last year by President Jahanian to serve as COVID-19 coordinator, with multiple subject matter experts across the university advising him, along with Allegheny Health Network's COVID-19 Physician Consultant Program.
+Leading CMU's COVID-19 protocols has been Daryl Weinert, vice president for operations, who was also appointed last year by President Jahanian to serve as COVID-19 coordinator, with multiple subject matter experts across the university advising him, along with Allegheny Health Network's COVID-19 Physician Consultant Program.

 This group of subject matter experts includes the following individuals, as well as the entire Emergency Preparedness and Response Team:

 - Becky Culyba, Office of the Provost